Access to Social Work & Social Professions - Evening

 Access to Social Work will enable progression to study on a variety of degree courses including Social Work, Social Policy, Youth Work and Social Sciences - often leading to careers in Social Services, the Housing Sector, Employment Services, Health & Welfare services and the Criminal Justice System.
 Social Work degree courses often require students to have GCSE Maths and English at Grade C or above (some will accept alternative Level 2 qualifications).

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
-Therefore, you will need GCSE Maths grade C and GCSE English at C (or Level 2 Maths and English equivalent) as a minimum before applying for this course.
+Therefore, you will need GCSE Maths and GCSE English grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent) as a minimum before applying for this course.

 Please research HE requirements very carefully.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.